cert-manager/website/content/en/docs/contributing/kind.md

 $ ./devel/cluster/create.sh
 ```

-> **NOTE:** this script will setup the kind cluster using a set service CIDR to make e2e tests able to use certain fixed IPs
+> **NOTE:** this script will setup the kind cluster using a specific service CIDR to make e2e tests able to use certain fixed IPs

 Once complete, the cluster is able to be interacted with `kubectl`.